Angel (2007 film): Production

 The director gave an interview about the film, stating that "the character of Angel was inspired by Marie Corelli, Queen Victoria's favorite writer.
 Corelli was one of the first writers to become a star, writing bestsellers for an adoring public.
 Today she has been totally forgotten, even in England."
 He also mentioned that he considered Olivier Martinez for the role of Esmé, Angel's love interest, and when talking about Lucy Russell, who played Nora, he stated: "I saw a lot of actresses for the role of Nora.
 During the screen tests, I realized that many of them actually wanted to be Angel.
 As soon as they'd finish reading, they'd say to me "I could play Angel too, I am Angel!"
 They had no desire to play a supporting role, whereas Lucy Russell didn't mind.
 She showed up for her screen test dressed like an old maid, with thick glasses and her hair in a strict bun.
 She was actually there to play Nora!
 Of course the role is far less glamorous than that of Angel, but Lucy was smart enough to know that it is often the person in the shadows who gets noticed, even if she's not the one wearing the beautiful dresses.
 And like Charlotte, Lucy speaks fluent French, so she was my second crutch on the set!"

 Reportedly, the outdoor scenes were shot in bitterly cold weather, and the camera would freeze after a few minutes of shooting, and had to be taken inside and warmed up with hot towels before taken outside again.
 The actors did not mind this as they too got the chance to warm up.

 Reception

-Angel received mixed reviews, with a 50% Fresh rating on Rotten Tomatoes.
-However, Matthew Turner of View London called it an "Enjoyable, impressively directed melodrama that stays just the right side of kitsch and features a superb performance by Romola Garai."
+The film holds a 50% approval rating on review aggregator Rotten Tomatoes, based on 22 critic reviews.
+The website's critics consensus reads, "An odd mix of period melo-drama and social satire, with lavish sets and costumes, but Angel never takes flight."
+Matthew Turner of View London called it an "Enjoyable, impressively directed melodrama that stays just the right side of kitsch and features a superb performance by Romola Garai."
 Whilst also stating that "The film's biggest problem is that Angel is such a thoroughly obnoxious character that it's impossible to engage with her on an emotional level", he ended saying that "Ozon's films are always worth watching and Angel is no exception, thanks to great direction and a committed performance from Garai."